Google Pixel 2 review (updated): Pixel 2 still great, but a Pixel 3 could be out in a few months.

 Squeezable sides and water resistance, but no headphone jack

-Compared to the super-slim bezels of the Galaxy Note 8, LG V30 and iPhone X ($799.99 at Cricket Wireless), the Pixel 2 looks thick and frankly, a little boring.
+Compared to the super-slim bezels of the Galaxy Note 8, LG V30 and iPhone X (£1,149.00 at Apple), the Pixel 2 looks thick and frankly, a little boring.
 The design does allow for front-facing speakers, which create an even, robust sound, and the glass shade on the back looks tidier and cleaner.
 Still, the Pixel 2's thicker bezels make it look dated compared to other top phones.

 There's also the disappointing matter of the headset jack, which goes the way of the iPhone and Motorola Moto phones.
 Even if the design change made the Pixel 2 thinner and leaves space for a bigger battery, the omission is kind of a drag for people who have a pair of great wired headphones or earbuds they'd rather keep using without an adaptor dongle (which comes included in the box).